WeiHao97/WeiHao97.github.io/_pages/about.md

   - /about.html
 ---

-I was an undergraduate student, double majoring in CS and Math at the University of Wisconsin-Madison and I graduated in Dec 2019.
-I was advised by Prof.[Shivaram Venkataraman](https://shivaram.org/) on ML Systsems and by Prof.[Vikas Singh](https://www.biostat.wisc.edu/~vsingh/) on Machine Learning.
+I received my B.S. degree in CS and Math from the University of Wisconsin-Madison in Dec 2019.
+At Madison, I was advised by Prof.[Shivaram Venkataraman](https://shivaram.org/) on ML Systsems and by Prof.[Vikas Singh](https://www.biostat.wisc.edu/~vsingh/) on Machine Learning.

 I will join Columbia University as a PhD starting from 2020 Fall, co-advised by Prof.[Asaf Cidon](https://www.asafcidon.com/) and Prof.[Junfeng Yang](http://www.cs.columbia.edu/~junfeng/).

 My current interest lies in the intersection of Systems and Machine Learning.
 I believe that ML system is not only just a new use case for existing systems, but also requires novel features to accommodate ML’s statistical and computation-intensive nature.
-I am excited to build energy efficient, scalable and safe ML systems for next generation.
+I am excited to build smart, scalable and safe ML systems for next generation.

 News
 ======